cjshelton/portfolio/src/blog-posts/2021-02-08-dotnet-core-docker-dev-environment/index.md

 # Adding Live Compilation

-As mentioned previously, Live Compilation allows for changes in your source code to be reflected inside your running Docker Container almost straight away, and without needing to rebuild the image again and again.
+As mentioned previously, Live Compilation allows for changes in your source code to be reflected inside your running Docker Container almost straight away, without needing to rebuild the image again and again.
 This makes developing a .NET Core app in Docker a much more efficient and pleasant experience.

 Adding Live Compilation requires just 2 simple changes to the current setup.